 Low flow options don’t necessarily mean you have to settle for showers that feel like barely a mist.
 If this area is where you have to spend a little more to get a quality option, then do it so you can still enjoy a good shower without wasting extra water or energy.

-The shower head we chose only set us back $30, and it uses a third less water than the average shower head (and I feel no difference, I swear).
+The shower head with water filter we chose only set us back $30, and it uses a third less water than the average shower head (and I feel no difference, I swear).
 It also has an option to lower the flow even more for when you want to soap up or lather up to shave your legs.

 It’s a handy tool that helps us save money and greens up our house a little more as well.
 No one would realize it’s a low flow option if I didn’t tell them.